OKIMUN

 One Standard of Excellence.

 Each committee addresses a substantive challenge in contemporary international affairs.
-All are staffed by a trained dais and expect thorough preparation from every delegate.
+Both are staffed by a trained dais and expect thorough preparation from every delegate.

 Register as a DelegatePrepare to Lead.